Yuqi-Du/nosql-journey-demo/README.md

 4. On the project creation page, leave everything as default, add new environment variables.
 > ASTRA_DB_API_ENDPOINT : "YOUR_ASTRA_DB_ENDPOINT"
 > ASTRA_DB_APPLICATION_TOKEN : "YOUR_ASTRA_TOKEN"
-> USE_COLLECTION : "true" # Choose "true"/"false" based on the data in your AstraDB, by now, you should be able to choose either one if you did not delete any data.
 5. Once the build finishes, you will see the dashboard!

 ![App deployed on Vercel](./public/deploy_vercel.png)